trendsci/linkrun/readme.md

 * (Optional) EC2 instance with the Dash web UI
   * To configure the connection between the web UI and the database run `sample_secrets/sample_webapp_secrets.sh` then `source ~/.bashrc`

-To run the LinkRun pipeline use `run_automation.sh`.
+To run the LinkRun pipeline use `run.sh`.
 To modify which data is processed by LinkRun modify the `src/automation/config.json` file.

 ## Thank you for visiting LinkRun!